anvaka/ngraph/examples/terminal/01 - Basic/README.md

 # How it's made?

-Amount of code require to render this grid in terminal is very small:
+Amount of code required to render this grid in terminal is very small:

 ``` js
 var graph = require('ngraph.generators').grid(10, 10);